US/EU – Steps for Whois

 About costs

-1. Registration is billable for a new domain / Registrar combination and renewal;
+1. Registration is billable for a new domain / other Registrar combination, and renewal;

 2. For identification, the data infrastructure is subject to indirect costs;